wzrdtales/node-ultimate-migrate/README.md

 You want to contribute?
 Great!

 You can read the cs rules in the `.jscsrc` file or directly use it with jscs.
-I advise to use `Sublime Linter` + `JSCS` and `JSHINT`.
-Also I prefer the `Allman Style`, so you might use it.
+I would advise advise you to use `Sublime Linter` + `JSCS` and `JSHINT`.
+Also I prefer the `Allman Style`, so you might use it, too.

-To make things easier you can also use the `sublime text` plugin code formatter, with the following config:
+To make things easier you can also use the `sublime text` plugin `code formatter`, with the following config:

 ```json
 {